-The price of commodities and skilled labor for our construction projects may increase due to external factors, including, but not limited to, performance of third-party suppliers and contractors; overall market supply and demand; government regulation and policies, including actions taken by the Federal Reserve, and changes in general business, economic or political conditions.
+The price of commodities and skilled labor for our construction projects may increase due to external factors, including, but not limited to, performance of third-party suppliers and contractors; overall market supply and demand; elevated or increasing interest rates; government regulation and policies, including actions taken by the Federal Reserve, and changes in general business, economic or political conditions.
 As a result, the costs of construction materials and skilled labor required for the completion of our development and redevelopment projects may fluctuate significantly over time.